octago/sflags/README.md

   `-` - feature can't be implemented for this cli library

-Simple example for standard flag:
+Simple example for flag library:

 ```golang
 package main